Juventus’ 10 worst transfers of all time

 In the same summer that brought Amauri, it also brought Christian Poulsen.

-Infamous in Italy as the player who pushed Francesco Totti to such an extent that the Roma legend spat at Poulsen during Euro 2004, Poulsen didn’t win anyone over with his displays in midfield for the Bianconeri.
+Infamous in Italy as the player who pushed Francesco Totti to such an extent that the Roma legend spat in Poulsen's face during Euro 2004, the Denmark midfielder didn’t win anyone over with his displays for the Bianconeri.

 Felipe Melo, €25m from Fiorentina, 2009